michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 }
 ```

-Static variables can also be useful, these are known as **Class Variables**.
+Static variables can also be useful.
+These are known as **Class Variables**.
 Class variables are like instance variables, but instead are static.

 ```java
 //filename: PageCount.java